Fustli/k8s-deterministic-networking/config/README.md

 # Configuration Directory

-This directory contains environment configuration files for the ML Controller.
+This directory contains environment configuration files for the Flow Manager.

 ## Files